lucas-castillo/samplr/README.md

 ## Installation

-You can install the released version of SampleR from [Github](https://github.com/lucas-castillo/samplr) with:
+You can install the released version of samplr from [Github](https://github.com/lucas-castillo/samplr) with:

     devtools::install_github("lucas-castillo/samplr")

+or alternatively use the `remotes` package

+    remotes::install_github("lucas-castillo/samplr")

 ### Installing on MacOS